2020PB/police-brutality/reports/Oregon.md

 ### Protest struck repeatedly and pepper-sprayed | July 18th

-A protestor standing still is struck repeatedly by an officer with a baton.
+A protester standing still is struck repeatedly by an officer with a baton.
 Another officer then pepper sprays him.
 The man then gives the officers the finger and walks away.

-The protestor later tweeted that a surgeon has splinted it, but he will require an operation on Friday (presumed to be July 24th).
+The protester later tweeted that a surgeon has splinted it, but he will require an operation on Friday (presumed to be July 24th).

 tags: protester, baton, strike, beat, pepper-spray, spray